-APHA carded judges must re-certify once every three years.
-This can be done for all APHA carded judges at the Color Breed Council Seminar.
+- All APHA carded judges can complete this requirement at the Color Breed Council Seminar.
 You must attend all three days of the seminar and come to the APHA carded portion in the evening.

-All judges must also pass an annual judge recertification online via HorseIQ in place of an open rulebook test.
-To pass, a judge must complete the course.
-Failure to pass will result in suspension of judging status until the test is passed.
-Any judge that fails to complete the recertification within 30 days of its dispersal will be suspended from the judges list until the recertification is complete and passed.
+- Failure to pass will result in suspension of judging status until the test is passed.
+Any judge that fails to complete the recertification within the timeline provided will be suspended from the judges list until the recertification is complete and passed.

 If you have any questions about judge recertification please contact: